Scalable AI-assisted Workflow Management for Detector Design Optimization Using Distributed Computing: Experiments

 The optimization targets key physics performance metrics, including pion–kaon and kaon–proton separation and detector acceptance over a broad momentum range.
 The design space consists of seven parameters, including aerogel geometry, mirror configuration, and photosensor placement, subject to geometric constraints and overlap checks.

 As shown in Fig.~\ref{fig:drich_mobo}, the hypervolume increases monotonically with the number of trials, indicating continuous improvement of detector configurations.
+The different event-count cases (100, 500, 1000, and 5000 simulated events per trial) illustrate the workflow behavior as the computational cost of individual simulation evaluations increases, demonstrating the ability of the distributed framework to maintain optimization progress under varying resource demands.
+The optimization progressively identifies detector configurations with improved trade-offs among the target physics objectives, leading to enhanced combined particle-identification performance through improved pion--kaon and kaon--proton separation while maintaining detector acceptance requirements.
 The distributed workflow enables efficient scaling across resources, improving throughput and automation while maintaining robustness through asynchronous execution.

 These results demonstrate that the AID(2)E framework effectively integrates AI-driven optimization with distributed computing infrastructure, enabling scalable and automated detector design for realistic experimental systems.